- Section I: The ring

 5. Hand and foot wrapping

-The commissioner, head official or the WKN representative must inspect hand and foot wrapping, and sign the hand wrapping across the knuckles before the gloves are secured on the hands.
+The head official, WKN representative and/or local sports regulating authority (Commission) must inspect hand and foot wrapping, and sign the hand wrapping across the knuckles before the gloves are secured on the hands.
 Referee must additionally inspect and approve the foot wrapping before the beginning of the bout.

 Hand wrapping may not exceed one winding of surgeon’s adhesive tape of a 5.08cm (2″) wide maximum.
 It must be placed directly on the hand to protect the part of the hand near the wrist.